Luka Garza: Personal life

-Garza's father is of Spanish American origin, and his mother is from Bosnia and Herzegovina, of Bosniak origin.
-Both of Garza's parents have basketball experience: his father, Frank Garza, played collegiately at Idaho, and his mother, Šejla Muftić, played professionally in Europe.
+Both of Garza's parents have basketball experience: his Spanish-American father, Frank Garza, played collegiately at Idaho, and his Bosniak mother, Šejla Muftić, played professionally in Europe.
 Garza's paternal grandfather, James Halm, played college basketball for Hawaii.
 His maternal uncle through marriage, Teoman Alibegović, husband of his mother's sister Lejla Muftić, was at one point the all-time leading scorer for the Slovenia national basketball team.
 Garza's cousins Amar Alibegović, Mirza Alibegović, and Denis Alibegović are all professional basketball players in Europe.
 His maternal grandfather, Refik Muftić, was an accomplished association football goalkeeper, spending most of his career with FK Sarajevo.

 Since 2022, Garza has been in a relationship with Victoria Vidi.